meteortemplates/array/README.md

 As such, it may already have everything it needs.

-**Please create issues and discuss potential contributions before creating a pull request.**
+**Please create issues to discuss feature contributions before creating a pull request.**